 - The grinder operator will only turn the machine off and on one time between grits.

 - Fewer times jerking back the machine.

 - Less fatigue and chance of injury to the grinder operator’s back, legs, arms and core.

 - Less time doing things twice and fewer opportunities to lose momentum.

 - Increased productivity.

 You may be thinking, “So what?
 This isn’t a big deal.
 This is micro-managing.”

 Think about how many times machine operators stop and start their grinder each day.
 Each stop and start takes a few minutes or more depending upon the situation.
 Each time a guy stops is a chance for extra conversation, a smoke break, a text or phone call.
 Then multiply those wasted minutes by the number of machines.
 Your guys easily waste an hour a shift every day to these minor interruptions.

 Now think about an open-store remodel when you’re only allowed a seven-hour shift.
 Productivity will suffer in all situations, but it certainly becomes more obvious when timing is critical.

-So, teach your guys to think while they push that grinder, plan their next task and watch the dominos fall ….
+The concrete polishing domino effect can affect us all.
+So, teach your guys to think while they push that grinder, plan their next task and watch the dominoes fall.